SaiKumaarr/SaiKumaarr/README.md

 - Keep file sizes under 10 MB to avoid upload issues.
 - Monitor Vercel usage occasionally to stay within the free tier limits.

-## License
-ResumeTex is distributed under the MIT License.
-Contributions and feedback are welcome.